 The Blueprint is a framework to enhance cooperative activities among 15 NIH Institutes and Centers that support research on the nervous system.
 By pooling resources and expertise, the Blueprint can take advantage of economies of scale, confront challenges too large for any single Institute or Center, and develop research tools and infrastructure that will serve the entire neuroscience community.

 - NIH NeuroBioBank

 This repository, funded by NICHD, the National Institute of Mental Health, the National Institute of Neurological Disorders and Stroke, the National Institute on Aging, and the NIH Blueprint for Neuroscience Research, is a centralized resource for collecting and distributing brain tissue for research.
-The bank serves as the single point of access for six biorepositories, including brain and tissue banks at the University of Maryland and the University of Miami established and previously funded by NICHD.
-Biospecimens in the NeuroBioBank span neurological, neuropsychiatric, and neurodevelopmental diseases, disabilities, and disorders.
+The bank serves as the single point of access for six biorepositories, including the brain and tissue bank at the University of Maryland, established and previously funded by NICHD.
+Biospecimens in the NeuroBioBank span neurological, neuropsychiatric, and neurodevelopmental disorders.